James A. Michener Art Museum

 The Michener Art Museum is a private, non-profit museum that is located in Doylestown, Bucks County, Pennsylvania.
 Founded in 1988, it was named for the Pulitzer Prize–winning writer James A. Michener, a Doylestown resident.

-Situated within the old stone walls of an historic nineteenth-century prison, it houses a collection of Bucks County visual arts, along with holdings of nineteenth- and twentieth-century American art, and is noted for its Pennsylvania Impressionism collection and an art colony centered in nearby New Hope during the early 20th century, as well as its changing exhibitions, ranging from international touring shows to regionally focused exhibitions.
+Situated within the old stone walls of an historic nineteenth-century jail, it houses a collection of Bucks County visual arts, along with holdings of nineteenth- and twentieth-century American art, and is noted for its Pennsylvania Impressionism collection and an art colony centered in nearby New Hope, during the early 20th century, as well as its changing exhibitions, ranging from international touring shows to regionally focused exhibitions.

 Facility

-The museum has 40000 sqft of public space, including a landscaped courtyard, a glass-enclosed, state-of-the-art event pavilion, an outdoor sculpture garden and terrace built in the original prison yard, seminar and conference facilities, a museum shop and café, and the George Nakashima Reading Room.
+The museum has 40000 sqft of public space, including a landscaped courtyard, a glass-enclosed, state-of-the-art event pavilion, an outdoor sculpture garden and terrace built in the original jailyard, seminar and conference facilities, a museum shop and café, and the George Nakashima Reading Room.
 The Martin Wing includes preparation areas and collection storage spaces.

 History

 The idea of a museum in Doylestown dedicated to the works of the Pennsylvania Impressionists has been around at least since 1949, when local artist Walter Emerson Baum founded an informal committee along with Bucks County Superintendent of Schools Dr. Charles H. Boehm, and The Daily Intelligencer editor George Hotchkiss to explore the possibilities of the establishment of such an institution.

 In the 1970s, Bucks County commissioners established the Bucks County Council on the Arts, an agency set up to manage federal funded artwork intended to be included in government building projects.
 Some of the artwork they collected was put on display at their headquarters in the Neshaminy Manor office in Doylestown Township.
 In 1974, the council also helped establish a mobile art exhibit, the "Artmobile" of Bucks County Community College.

-In mid-1988, the Bucks County commissioners approved $650,000 to build an art museum in the recently closed Bucks County Prison.
+In mid-1988, the Bucks County commissioners approved $650,000 to build an art museum in the recently closed Bucks County Jail.
 Bucks County Council on the Arts became the organization charged with running the institution and their collected works became part of the museum collection.
 James A. Michener, who grew up in Doylestown, took the lead in establishing the endowment, donating $500,000 as well as some of the paintings from his own private collection (Michener would go on to donate a total of $8.5 million to the museum).
 The site was renovated by architects O’Donnell & Naccarato, Inc., from Doylestown, Pennsylvania.
 The warden's house and the control buildings were converted to office space and exhibition space.
-Part of the prison walls remain, which now provide a backdrop to the museum's outdoor sculpture and event pavilion.
+Part of the jail walls remain, which now provide a backdrop to the museum's outdoor sculpture and event pavilion.
 The museum was named the James A. Michener Art Museum, and opened to the public on September 15, 1988, at a ceremony presided over by Michener and his wife, Mari Sabusawa Michener.